Skyline Cellular Elevator Emergency Phone Solution

 • Are cellular phones required in elevators?

-You can use either a traditional solution (landline or POTS plain old telephone service) or a cellular solution for your elevator phones.
+You can use either a traditional solution (landline or POTS plain old telephone service) or a cellular emergency call box for your elevator phones.
 Reach out to one of our experts to help you determine what makes the most sense to your property.

 • Can your Skyline Cellular solution replace my AT&T elevator phone line?